 What is a chargeback?

-A chargeback is when funds are returned to a credit card owner after they report an incorrect or unwanted transaction on their card to the credit card company.
+A chargeback is when funds are returned to a card owner after they dispute a transaction on their statement to the card company or PayPal.

-On Etsy, the credit card company informs Etsy of the chargeback and may also request more information, such as transaction information, proof of delivery, and proof of refund.
-Etsy must respond to the credit card company with this requested information within a short timeframe.
+Following the dispute, the credit card company or PayPal informs Etsy of the chargeback and may also request more information, such as transaction information, proof of delivery, and proof of refund.
+Etsy must respond with this requested information within a short timeframe.

 Why would a chargeback be filed?

 - Fraud - This is when the credit card owner reports they did not make or authorize a transaction.
 This may happen when a credit card number is used without permission.

 - Non-Delivery - This is when a buyer makes a purchase—and that purchase goes through—but the buyer never receives the item(s) purchased.